 Bug repellent wipes are also really useful.
 They are not liquid so they are allowed on planes because you can’t use wipes to blow up a plane like you can a bottle of normal insect rep… oh, well.
 Let’s not go there.
 Suffice to say, mosquito repellent wipes are good for use on flights.
 Although you can get packs of wipes, we prefer to use the single-wrapped ones.
 This makes sure that the active ingredients are preserved and the wipes stay wet.

 Bens Wipes are 30% DEET wipes.
 They come single wrapped and offer up to 8 hours of protection against mosquitoes, fleas and ticks.
-They are also available online in both US and Europe, using the links below.
+They are also available online in both the US and Europe, using the links below.

 US shoppers can check prices of Bens Wipes below.